 A sample day might look like salmon (3.5 oz) and spinach (1 cup) for lunch, followed by and orange snack and kale (2 cups) for dinner and you’ve already achieved 800mg of calcium.
 Not only that, you’ve also boosted your intake of the rest of the calcium team – potassium, magnesium, vitamin K and D for superior bioavailability and better calcium retention.

-Finally, as Christopher Clark says, you shouldn’t be concerned about the effects of a high-protein Paleo diet on your calcium balance.
+Finally, you shouldn’t be concerned about the effects of a high-protein Paleo diet on your calcium balance.
 High protein diets have been shown to actually support bone anabolism by boosting IGF-1 and to be superior to vegetarian and vegan diets when it comes to increasing bone mass and reducing fracture rates.23,24,25

 Calcium gets the spotlight when it comes to bone health, but the calcium story gets quite complex when you take into account its bioavailability and all the key players.
 It’s not just how much you eat, but also how much you absorb and how much your body retains.
 The reality is it’s a team effort to support strong bones, protect your heart and provide the numerous benefits of calcium in the body.